noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

 #### resource policies + authnz

+- its all about limiting access by account, IP range, VPC endpoint, etc
 - resource policy only: explicit allow required on inbound criteria of the caller, else deny the caller
 - lambda auth + resource policy: if policy explicitly denies, the caller is denied, else evaluate lambda auth
 - IAM auth + resource policy: